-- Look into using an all-natural body moisturizer with pure botanical oils.
+- Look into using an all-natural body moisturizer with clean ingredients.

 TreatmentsTreatment for eczema is directed at reducing inflammation, relieving itching and preventing future flare-ups.
 Over-the-counter anti-itch creams and other self-care methods can help control mild eczema.
 Although eczema is associated with allergies, eliminating allergens rarely helps.
 It's virtually impossible to eliminate all dust and allergens.
 Feather pillows and mattresses, down comforters, carpets and curtains are traps for dust and allergens which cannot be entirely eliminated and can make eczema worse.
 Allergy desensitization shots don't usually improve eczema.
 Medications may be of benefit:

-- Antibiotics: may be needed if breaks in the skin allow bacteria to infect the wound.
-Sometimes antibiotics are used to lower the number of bacteria usually present on skin, to reduce the risk of infection.
+- Antibiotics: These may be needed if breaks in the skin allow bacteria to infect the wound.
+Sometimes antibiotics are used to lower the number of bacteria usually present on skin, in order to reduce the risk of infection.

 - Oral antihistamines: may be useful when itching is severe.
-Dyphenhydramine (Benadryl and others) can cause drowsiness and may be helpful at bedtime.
+Diphenhydramine (Benadryl and others) can cause drowsiness and may be helpful at bedtime.

-- Immunomodulators: are a class of medications, such as tacrolimus (Protopic) and pimecrolimus (Elidel) with effects on the immune system that help to maintain normal skin texture and reduce flare-ups.
-They are prescription drugs approved for people older than 2 years.
-Long-term effects are not known, thus the Food and Drug Administration recommends that they be used only when all other treatments have failed or the subject can't tolerate other treatments.
+- Immunomodulators: Immunomodulators are a class of medications, such as tacrolimus (Protopic) and pimecrolimus (Elidel) with effects on the immune system that help to maintain normal skin texture and reduce flare-ups.
+They are prescription drugs that are approved for people older than two years.

 Lifestyle And Home Remedies

-- Use anti-itch cream or calamine lotion on affected areas, such as over-the-counter hydrocortisone creams.
+- Use anti-itch cream such as over-the-counter hydrocortisone creams.

 - Avoid scratching, keep nails trimmed and wear gloves to bed.

-- Avoid potentially harmful substances found in cosmetic products – click here to read the free report.
+- Avoid potentially irritating substances found in cosmetic products.

 - Apply cool, wet compresses to areas of intense itching.